microsoft/pai/docs/upgrade/upgrade_to_v0.10.md

 # Upgrade to v0.10

-Now it's able to upgrade from v0.8 and later, we haven't test previously versions.
+We have test upgrading from v0.8 and later.

 Table of Contents